Harry908/JobWise/.github/chatmodes/backend-developer.chatmode.md

 ## Context Management Protocol

 When implementing backend features:
+1. **ALWAYS use context7 FIRST**: Before writing any code, retrieve relevant examples from libraries (FastAPI, SQLAlchemy, Pydantic, etc.)
-1. Reference API specifications from Solutions Architect using `@workspace`
+2. Reference API specifications from Solutions Architect using `@workspace`
-2. Use context7 for retrieving code snippets and syntax examples from libraries (FastAPI, SQLAlchemy, etc.)
 3. Follow data models exactly as specified
+4. Use PowerShell syntax for all commands (`;` for chaining, `\` for paths)
-3. Document service dependencies and configuration
+5. Document service dependencies and configuration
-4. Create comprehensive API documentation
+6. Create comprehensive API documentation
-5. Log performance metrics for monitoring
+7. Log performance metrics for monitoring

 ## Handoff to QA Engineer